sherifmagdy32/gaming_os_tweaker/docs/OTHERS_GUIDE.md

     - Uninstall Bitsum power plan
       - (Because it should use the Ultimate Performance plan only)
   - Options > Tools > System Timer Resolution > Set to 0.5 and check Set a every boot.
+  - Options > Memory > SmartTrim Options
+    - Enable SmartTrim
+    - Enable Trim Working Sets
+    - Enable Purge standby list and system file cache
+    - Disable Only purge while in performance mode
+    - Leave all values as default or customize on what works for you
 - Done

 ---